acuminous/jinkies/README.md

 supression duration.

     jinkies.events.suppressRepeatedErrors = 60 * 60 * 1000

+When Jinkies recovers from an error (e.g. the build server came back online) it generates an internal 'Recovery' event, however there is no default mp3 this, so if your job is setup to use audio alerts, no sound will be played.
+This is because recoveries could easily be confused for successes, while your build status might still be failure.
+Of course you can still upload your own mp3s and assign them to the 'Recovery' event if you so wish.

 ## <a id="customEvents"></a>Custom Events</a>
 If you want to use Jinkies to report other events, you need to POST a request to /api/event with the following parameters...